Hank Williams Jr.: Country music career

 His 1989 hit "There's a Tear in My Beer" was a duet with his father created using electronic merging technology.
 The song was written by his father, and had been previously recorded with Hank Williams playing the guitar as the sole instrument.
 The music video for the song combined existing television footage of Hank Williams performing, onto which electronic merging technology impressed the recordings of Williams, which then made it appear as if he were actually playing with his father.
 The video was both a critical and commercial success.
 It was named Video of the Year by both the Country Music Association and the Academy of Country Music.
 Williams would go on to win a Grammy Award in 1990 for Best Country Vocal Collaboration.

 He is well known for his hit "A Country Boy Can Survive" and as the performer of the theme song for Monday Night Football, based on his 1984 hit "All My Rowdy Friends Are Coming Over Tonight".
 In 1991, 1992, 1993, and 1994, Williams' opening themes for Monday Night Football earned him four Emmy Awards.

 In 2000, he provided the voice of Injun Joe in Tom Sawyer.
 In 2001, Williams Jr. co-wrote his classic hit "A Country Boy Can Survive" after 9/11, renaming it "America Can Survive".
 In 2004, Williams was featured prominently on CMT Outlaws.
 In 2006, he starred at the Summerfest concert.

 He has also made a cameo appearance along with Larry the Cable Guy, Kid Rock, and Charlie Daniels in Gretchen Wilson's music video for the song "All Jacked Up".
 He and Kid Rock also appeared in Wilson's "Redneck Woman" video.
 Hank also had a small part of Kid Rock's video "Only God Knows Why", and "Redneck Paradise".

 In April 2009, Williams released a new single, "Red, White & Pink-Slip Blues", which peaked at number 43 on the country charts.
 The song was the lead-off single to Williams' album 127 Rose Avenue.
 The album debuted and peaked at number 7 on the Billboard Top Country Albums chart.
 Also in July 2009, 127 Rose Avenue was announced as his last album for Curb Records.

 Musical style

-As a multi-instrumentalist, Williams' repertoire of skills includes guitar, bass guitar, upright bass, steel guitar, banjo, dobro, piano, keyboards, saxophone, harmonica, fiddle, and drums.
+As a multi-instrumentalist, Williams' repertoire of skills includes guitar, bass guitar, upright bass, steel guitar, banjo, Resonator guitar, piano, keyboards, saxophone, harmonica, fiddle, and drums.
 Williams began his recording career performing covers of his father's songs.
 Despite catering to the country music market, Williams preferred to listen to rhythm and blues.
 Williams also recorded singles under the name Luke the Drifter Jr. (a reference to his father's alias "Luke the Drifter"), rock and roll singles under the aliases Rockin' Randall and Bocephus (a nickname given to him by his father), and blues under the name Thunderhead Hawkins.
-Williams' style evolved slowly as he struggled to find his own voice and place within traditional country music, before challenging the country music establishment with a blend of traditional country, rock and blues.
+Williams' music has been categorized as country rock, blues rock, southern rock, outlaw country, rockabilly and rock and roll.